ebzzry/ebzzry.github.io/en/src/retrospect.md

 When we take a lot of pain, and survive it, we will live to tell the tale.
 We will live to share the story for generations to come.
 When we endure, and embrace the necessary agony, we are forced to think in retrospect.
-We are then forced to perform analysis.
+We are then forced to analize.
 We are then put into a position, wherein, we can no longer procrastinate about the next ideal thing to do.
 I realized, that when we survive the ordeal, something magical begins to happen.
 And as for me, it came in the form of a rude awakening.

 Little did I know, that something critical was about to unfold.
 By not denying my state, I was able to embrace the reward.
 It dawned on me, that when I was able to gasp back for air, I have unlocked